MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 ### Create a new game session

-1. The device client formats any game settings selected by the player and sends the *start game session* event to the backend, then awaits for a response.
+1. The device client formats any game settings selected by the player and sends the *start game session* event to the backend, then awaits a response.
-2. The backend receives the command to start a new game session.
+1. The backend receives the command to start a new game session.
 First of all it tries to find an existing game session that matches the player settings.
-3. Assuming a suitable game session is **not available** for matchmaking, a new game session object is created.
+1. Assuming a suitable game session is **not available** for matchmaking, a new game session object is created.
-4. Also and new a durable Orchestrator Function is created.
+1. A new durable Orchestrator Function is created.
-5. The durable Orchestrator Function reads the game session object and **awaits until at least 2 players have joined the game session**.
+1. The durable Orchestrator Function reads the game session object and **waits until at least 2 players have joined the game session**.
-6. Then another player with the same settings selected by the other player sends a *start game session* event to the backend.
+1. Another player with the same settings as those selected by the first player sends a *start game session* event to the backend.
-7. The backend receives the command and tries to find an existing game, in this case it **finds the game session previously created**.
+1. The backend receives the command and tries to find an existing game.
+In this case it **finds the game session previously created**.
-8. The durable Orchestrator Function receives the *addPlayer* event and stops waiting as the 2 players have joined the game session.
+1. The durable Orchestrator Function receives the *addPlayer* event and stops waiting as the 2 players have joined the game session.
-9. Then the durable Orchestrator Function officially starts the match, setting the game state to **in progress** and selecting randomly a player as the starter.
+1. The durable Orchestrator Function officially starts the match, setting the game state to **in progress** and randomly selecting one of the players to start.
 In a nutshell, the Orchestrator is responsible for executing the game logic and updating the game state.
-10. As a next step the durable Orchestrator Function triggers an operation to **persisting the data into the database**.
+1. The durable Orchestrator Function triggers an operation to **persist the data into the database**.
-11. The writing operations into the persistent database are batched via **Azure Event Hub** to avoid exhausting the database connections.
+1. Write operations into the database are batched via an **Azure Event Hub** to avoid exhausting the database connections.
-12. The Azure Event Hub is bound to an **Azure Function** that leverages the data client helper class to connect to the database to persist the data.
+1. The **Azure Event Hub** is bound to an **Azure Function** that leverages the data client helper class to connect to the database to persist the data.
-13. The durable Orchestrator Function continuous then checking against the logic run by the game session instance, in this case returns that it's the turn of a certain player.
+1. The durable Orchestrator Function runs the game session logic and returns that it's the turn of the next player.
-14. It proceeds then **queuing the notifications** to the player or players based on the logic conditions (it's someones turn like in this case, someone won, someone forfeited, etc).
+1. It **queues notifications** to the player or players based on the game conditions (it's some elses turn, someone won, someone forfeited, etc).
-15. The durable Orchestrator then **invokes itself** with the new game state, ready for the next event to be received.
+1. The durable Orchestrator then **invokes itself** with the new game state, and waits for the next event to be received.
-16. The device client receives the notification, including the Orchestrator Function unique identifier managing the game session.
+1. The device client receives the notification, including the unique identifier of the Orchestrator Function managing the game session.
-17. The device client sends the *load game session* event to the backend including the durable Orchestrator unique identifier received in the notification.
+1. The device client sends the *load game session* event to the backend, including the unique identifier of the durable Orchestrator received in the notification.
-18. The backend receives the command to **load the game session** and returns the details of the game session for being displayed in the device client.
+1. The backend receives the command to **load the game session** and returns the details of the game session to be displayed by the device client.
-19. The player submits an X or a O directly to the durable Orchestrator Function and ends the turn.
+1. The player submits an X or a O directly to the durable Orchestrator Function and ends the turn.

 ### Request player games list

 1. The device client submits the *get list of sessions* command to the backend.
-2. The backend handles the request by querying the persistent database, then sends the device client back the response including the data.
+2. The backend handles the request by querying the database, then sends the the data to the device client.
 Consider limiting the number of results returned by the query and ordering them.
-3. The device client receives the backend response and leverages the data it contains to populate the pertinent UI.
+3. The device client receives the backend response and uses the data it contains to populate the pertinent UI.

 ## Implementation sample